LeoLyu1/portugal-family-size-modeling/README.md

 Poisson and negative binomial models produced similar coefficient estimates, with the negative binomial model allowing for additional variation.
 These are adjusted associations in historical survey data, not causal effects.

-## Code and Report

-- [Full report](Family_size_project.pdf): analysis, visualizations, and model results.
-- [R Markdown source](family_size_analysis.Rmd): data import, exploratory plots, regression models, and tables.

 **Tools:** R, ggplot2, dplyr, glmmTMB, jtools, gridExtra, knitr, and kableExtra.

-The R Markdown source downloads the survey data from an external URL.
-Rendering the PDF requires the R packages above, rmarkdown, and a LaTeX installation.
-The original source is provided as supplied; it has not been rerun for this upload.